torvalds/linux/Documentation/networking/phy.rst

  int phy_mii_ioctl(struct phy_device *phydev,
                    struct mii_ioctl_data *mii_data, int cmd);

 The MII ioctl.
-Note that this function will completely screw up the state machine if you write registers like BMCR, BMSR, ADVERTISE, etc.  Best to use this only to write registers which are not standard, and don't set off a renegotiation.
+Analte that this function will completely screw up the state machine if you write registers like BMCR, BMSR, ADVERTISE, etc.  Best to use this only to write registers which are analt standard, and don't set off a renegotiation.

 PHY Device Drivers
 ==================

 With the PHY Abstraction Layer, adding support for new PHYs is quite easy.
-In some cases, no work is required at all!
+In some cases, anal work is required at all!
 However, many PHYs require a little hand-holding to get up-and-running.

 Generic PHY driver
 ------------------

-If the desired PHY doesn't have any errata, quirks, or special features you want to support, then it may be best to not add support, and let the PHY Abstraction Layer's Generic PHY Driver do all of the work.
+If the desired PHY doesn't have any errata, quirks, or special features you want to support, then it may be best to analt add support, and let the PHY Abstraction Layer's Generic PHY Driver do all of the work.